None of the great training sessions and events of Willesden Triathlon Club could take place without our amazing

 Lucy – Coach

-Role: I regularly coach swim and run sessions at Willesden Tri Club.
+Role: I regularly coach swimming and running sessions at Willesden Tri Club.

 Why I joined: I joined the club in 2013 after entering the ballot and winning a place in the Hyde Park ITU triathlon.
 As I needed to learn to swim front crawl better (I could only manage about 50m and seemed to swallow half the pool!)
 I decided I needed to join a club to help me.
 I found I loved triathlon and the club, so stayed.
 I’m a BTF level 1 Coach and a UK Athletics Leader in Running Fitness.

 Des – Chair

 Role: I make sure the club runs smoothly and meets its goal of being London’s friendliest triathlon club.
 This includes coordinating the committee meetings, making sure we have enough volunteers to help with the running of the club, and ensuring that we provide a wide range of triathlon and social activities throughout the year which are suitable for all levels and help our members develop as triathletes.